wenewzhang/mixin_labs-java-bot/README.md

 MixinBot.sendMessageAck(webSocket, messageId);
 ```

-Send the message "READ"  to the server let it knows this message has already been read by bot.
+Send the message "READ"  to the server let it knows this message has been read by bot.

 #### Echo chat contant
 ```java